Norm Nelson

-Norman Huber "Norm" Nelson (January 30, 1923 – November 8, 1988) was an American racing driver.
+Norman Huber Nelson (January 30, 1923 – November 8, 1988) was an American racing driver.
 Known primarily for his stock car career, Nelson competed in AAA and USAC Stock Cars from the 1950s through 1970s.
 He won the season championship in 1960, 1965, and 1966 as a driver.

 Nelson also won five owner's championships.
 He competed in five NASCAR Grand National Series events and won one.
 He had 35 USAC victories including 11 at the Milwaukee Mile near his hometown Racine, Wisconsin.
 He was nicknamed "The Great Dane" because he was 6 feet 4 inches tall.

 Racing career

 Early career

 Nelson prepared for racing when, as a 14-year-old, he borrowed his sister's 1934 Chevrolet and he raced it on the back streets of Racine.
 He competed for the first time on a rainy 1939 afternoon race in a swampy field near Pleasant Prairie.
 His first race ended when his jalopy got stuck on the straightaway.
 He continued in the car until the 1940-41 winter indoor series, when he got a ride in a midget car at the Chicago Amphitheater.
 He ended up driving the midget into the wall in the first corner.
 Racing in the United States ended for World War II and he served the United States Army as a tank operator.
 After the war ended, he returned to successfully race midget cars.
 He stopped racing midgets in favor of late model stock cars so he could race more frequently.

-Nelso had been introduced to stock car racing in 1948 when Milwaukee promoter Tom Marchese brought stock cars to the region.
+Nelson had been introduced to stock car racing in 1948 when Milwaukee promoter Tom Marchese brought stock cars to the region.
 Nelson said "Once I got into stock car racing, I knew that it was for me.
 I couldn't get into just any midget.
 We always had to make special ones for me."
 He raced in his first stock car race on the dirt of the Milwaukee Mile in 1948 and finished third in the 100 mi event.